-An unusual excursion around Kyiv is connected with Tatarka and Lukyanivka.
+An unusual excursion around Kyiv is connected with districts Tatarka and Lukyanivka.
 On this route are the following objects:

-Schekavitsa mountain, which offers a beautiful view of Kyiv, one of the few places in the capital with such a large viewing angle.
+Schekavitsa mountain, which offers a beautiful view of Kiev, one of the few places in the capital with such a large viewing angle.
 According to the legend, on this mountain is buried the Kyiv prince Oleh, who was bitten by a snake.
 The name of the mountain is associated with the founder of Kyiv – Shchek, who settled here.

 Lukyanivska prison (1863), formerly known as the Lukyanivsky Prison Castle, was considered one of the best in Russia.
 Even today, famous Ukrainian politicians such as Yulia Tymoshenko, Yuriy Lutsenko and others have visited these places of detention.

-Lukyanivka cemetery is one of the oldest cemeteries in Kyiv (1872).
+Lukyanivka cemetery is one of the oldest cemeteries in Kiev (1872).
 On the territory of the cemetery our guides can conduct an unusual excursion, where you will examine the ancient crypts and burial places of famous people – academician of medicine N.D.
 Strazhesko, mathematician D.A.
 Grave, the pilot P. Nesterov, and others.

 Babyi Yar can be singled out as a separate excursion of Kyiv, as it is unusual for its theme and the capacity of collected material.
 In a vast area of ??several hectares you can find ancient crypts and tombs, a large number of monuments, sculptures and stands.

 On the territory of Babyi Yar there is an ancient temple – the St. Cyril’s Monastery (the first half of the 12th century), preserved in its original form.
 Until now, preserved ancient Russian frescoes, which have no analogues in any of the temples of the Orthodox world.
 On the territory of the St. Cyril’s Monastery every day there are guided tours.